microsoft/onefuzz/docs/getting-started.md

 clang -g3 -fsanitize=fuzzer -fsanitize=address fuzz.c -o fuzz.exe
 ```

+We recommend placing fuzz targets code files in a folder named .onefuzz, so that it is easy to separate fuzz test code from the actual codebase.
+This will also help in detecting the use of onefuzz in security metrics tools such as [Scorecard](https://github.com/ossf/scorecard).
+See the [following example](https://github.com/microsoft/onefuzz-samples/tree/main/examples/rust) from our samples repository.

 ### Launching a Job

 With a built fuzzing target, launching a libFuzzer-based job can be done in